 Private ACT tutoring is the most beneficial ACT tutoring available because every session is geared to the student’s specific strengths and needs.
 ACT tutors are specialists in their field who can answer subject questions while also teach specific test strategies.

 - Set a goal score and learn how many questions they have to answer correctly to meet it.

 - Work with two subject specialist coaches: English/Reading and Math/Science.

 - Receive customized test-taking strategies and subject review in English and Math.

-- Students are assigned homework that includes multiple practice ACT tests.
+- Complete homework that includes practice tests and review.

 - Vary in the number of tutoring sessions that are scheduled.
 A quick rule of thumb is a minimum of 4 hours per subject area, for a total of 16.
 Many students require more—others fewer hours.

 - Are not locked into a contract.
 We recommend 1.5 hr. sessions to maximize efficiency.
 Call for additional information and to set up an appointment.

 What are the benefits of private ACT tutoring?

 - Instruction geared entirely to each student’s needs